A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Numerical Examples

 \subsubsection{Results}

-We consider an unstructured tetrahedral mesh of the domain with $h=100\unit{m}$.
+We consider an unstructured tetrahedral mesh of the domain with $h=100\,\unit{m}$.
 We consider the polynomial orders $k=1,2$, resulting in approximately $4\times 10^6$ and $10^7$ unknowns for the DG space for the primary variables.
-The time-step is chosen according to the time-step restriction, resulting in $\dt=0.04\unit{s}$ and $\dt=0.02\unit{s}$, respectively.
+The time-step is chosen according to the time-step restriction, resulting in $\dt=0.04\,\unit{s}$ and $\dt=0.02\,\unit{s}$, respectively.
 The artificial diffusion parameter is again chosen as small as possible, resulting in $\gamma=0.6$.

-The rain density for a quarter of the domain, together with velocity streamlines in the remaining domain, can be seen in \Cref{fig.ex6_results.rising_thermal_rain_3d}.
+The rain density for a quarter of the domain, together with velocity streamlines in the remaining domain, can be seen in \Cref{fig.ex6_results.rising_thermal_rain_3d_vel}, and a vertical slice through the centre of the domain ($y=1.8\,\unit{km}$) with the water vapour density, cloud outline contour and rain contours can be seen in \Cref{fig.ex6_results.rising_thermal_rain_3d_combined}.
 Here, we again see faster and more dynamics in the velocity solution for the case $k=2$ and that the rain density is concentrated more towards the centre of the domain, consistent with our two-dimensional results.
 The higher velocity is also consistent with the observation that the rain falls from a higher height in the case $k=2$.
+Furthermore, we observe that the higher order simulation preserves the symmetry of significantly better than the case for $k=1$.